Mexico travel advice

-You are exempt from paying this tax if:
+You don't have to pay this tax if:

-- you are entering by land for tourism purposes, and your stay will not exceed seven days
+- you're entering by land for tourism purposes, and your stay will not exceed 7 days

-- you are travelling to the northern border zone for less than 72 hours
+- you're travelling to the northern border zone for less than 72 hours

-- you are travelling to Mexico on a cruise ship.
+- you're travelling to Mexico on a cruise ship

 Canadians with a criminal record or a warrant for arrest may be refused entry and returned to Canada or to a third country on the next available flight.

 Children and travel